Flexberry/flexberry.github.io/pages/products/flexberry-winforms/forms/fw_edit-data-objects-on-forms.en.md

 ## Binding through the properties

-Instead of designing EditManager from the code, it is also possible to "throw" on the form as control and bind the controls with the properties using standard window editing properties in the Visual Studio environment.
+Instead of designing EditManager from the code, it is also possible `набросить` on the form as control and bind the controls with the properties using standard window editing properties in the Visual Studio environment.

 If the window edit properties of an EditManager field Bindings.<select view> for some reason, nothing to choose, then the code dependent forms, you can correct the line: